hellesvik-nordic/samples_for_nrf_connect_sdk/bootloader_samples/keys_and_signatures/README.md

 The bootloader can use the Public Key to verify that the firmware image is signed with the Private Key.
 Only you have the Private Key.
 Only you could have signed the firmware image.

-The signature is added to the [metadata](../smp#image-header-and-trailer) of the firmare update.
+The signature is added to the [metadata](../smp#image-header-and-trailer) of the firmware update.

 ## How can I know that the image was not changed?
 The signature from the above explanation is generated from a hash of the firmware image.
-This is used to verify that the image has not changes since you signed it.
+This is used to verify that the image has not changed since you signed it.

-##MCUboot documentation
+## MCUboot documentation
-MCUboot explains it's signing operation in its [design docs](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/2.1.0/mcuboot/design.html).
+MCUboot explains its signing operation in its [design docs](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/2.1.0/mcuboot/design.html).
 I recommend reading that if you want to know how it is really done.
 In this theory I mostly explain the concept in a simplified way.